chiroptical/recicipe/README.md

 ---

 - Haskell Backend
+  - Trasa or Servant
+  - Beam or Persistent (w/ postgresql)
-- Elm Frontend
+- Elm or Purescript Frontend

 Limitations
 ---

+- title length
-- One picture
+- one picture
-- No descriptions
+- no descriptions

 Steps
 ---